 A Set is a standard data structure that works somewhat like a list with the important difference that in a Set a given element may appear only once.
 If an item being added to a Set is identical to an existing item in the Set then the Set remains the same length as before.

 This enables a Set to work like a mathematical set so that it is possible to perform standard set operations such as union or intersection.
-For the same reason, a Set is an immutable data structure: no methods modify the set on which they are called, but several of them (including add, remove) returns a new Set that is based on the original Set or Sets, with specified differences.
+For the same reason, a Set is an immutable data structure: no methods modify the set on which they are called, but several of them (including add, remove) return a new Set that is based on the original Set or Sets, with specified differences.

 Example of use: